Help Iraqis to recover

 Many families resort to desperate extremes, selling what they depend of for their livelihoods - land and businesses – just to be able to buy food and survive.

-Change starts here.
-Donate, and help the most vulnerable Iraqis to eat well throughout Ramadan, and help marginalised women and girls to lift themselves out of hardship and recover from abuse.
+Donate, and help the most vulnerable Iraqis to eat well and help marginalised women and girls to lift themselves out of hardship and recover from abuse.

 Our short-term projects – such as providing a nutritious food parcel - help to support families in the immediate so that they don’t have to resort to selling away their livelihoods just to survive.
 It also strengthens communities against the spread of the virus by helping them to avoid leaving home for work during this critical time.

 Our long-term projects, such as supporting our Sakina Centre, help vulnerable Iraqis to overcome the obstacles in regaining their livelihoods and stability.
-With your help this Ramadan, our Sakina Centre in Ninewa will support 1,000 at-risk women and girls through psychosocial support and gender-based violence (GBV) case management.
+With your help, our Sakina Centre in Ninewa will support 1,000 at-risk women and girls through psychosocial support and gender-based violence (GBV) case management.
 We’ll also support 600 women and girls with specialised GBV prevention and response.

 Our work so far